SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Save the settings

 At this point, the app should read your app, which has been granted access to read from the key vault, should now be able to directly pull its settings from there.

+## Creating the Storage Blob to hold the outputted file

 ## Updating the readability of the blob so we can access it from the blog